Nuhel/filament-cropper/README.md

         ->enableDownload()
         ->modalSize('xl'),
 ```
-We can make cropper circular using `avater` method.
+We can make cropper circular using `avatar` method.
 ![screenshot of big modal](./images/circural-example.png)

 Modal size can be customized if it is needed,